DouwMarx/constitutional_sensitivities_of_preference_models/docs/index.md

 Returning to our puppy training metaphor, a reward model is like a dog trainer.
 They train the puppy on your behalf.
-And you trust your dog trainer to do this well.
+You trust your dog trainer to do this well.
 Dog trainers should not reward the puppy for ripping apart couches, right?

-Similarly, you want to use the right LLM reward model when training an LLM.
+Similarly, the right LLM reward model should be used when training an LLM.
-That is reward models that reward generated text that is consistent with things you value.
+People have different values and preferences and should be able to use reward models that reward generated text that is consistent with things they value.

 ## Sensitivities of reward models
 In my home, dogs are not allowed on the couch.
-We can say that my dog reward protocol is *sensitive* to the principle: *"Dogs are not allowed on the couch"*.
+We can say that my dog rewarding protocol is *sensitive* to the principle: *"Dogs are not allowed on the couch"*.

 Some dog trainers, however, are shamelessly *insensitive* to this principle, with no couch, bed or bathroom forbidden to their furry friends.

-This post is about ensuring you hire the right dog trainer for you.
+This work is about hiring the right dog trainer for you.

-In LLM terms, this post is about measuring if the reward model you intend on using is sensitive to the principles you value.
+In LLM terms, this post is about measuring if the reward model you intend on using for RLHF is sensitive to the principles you value.
-We say a model is sensitive to a principle if its output changes significantly when the input is changed according to that principle.
+We say a model is sensitive to a given principle if its output changes significantly when the input is changed according to that principle.

 This method aims to be useful for identifying reward models that best align with a person's values and preferences.
 Ultimately, this could lead to LLMs producing text that is better aligned with someone's personal values and preferences after training.

-### Constitutional principles of LLM's
+### Constitutional principles in LLMs
 We borrow the idea of a constitution from the [Constitutional AI paper](https://arxiv.org/abs/2212.08073).
 A constitution is a set of principles that an AI system should adhere to.
+In this work, we measure the sensitivity of a reward model with respect to one of these principles.

-Here's a set of principles that Bruce from Finding Nemo might see in his personalized LLM.
+Here's a set of principles that Bruce from Finding Nemo might like to see in his personalized LLM.

 > **Bruce's Constitution:**
 > - Principle 1: *"Fish are friends, not food."*
 > - Principle 2: *"I am a nice shark, not a mindless eating machine."*

-Anthropic speaks about their model constitution [here](https://www.anthropic.com/news/claudes-constitution).
+On a more serious note, Anthropic speaks about their model constitution [here](https://www.anthropic.com/news/claudes-constitution).

 ### Constitutional perturbations
-To measure the sensitivity of a function (like a reward model) we require a perturbation of the input to the model so that we can measure how much the output changes.
+To measure the sensitivity of a function (like a reward model) we typically require a perturbation (small change or deviation) of the input to the model.
+This way the extent to which the output changes for a given change in the input can be measured (the sensitivity).

-The input in this work is a natural language text prompt.
+The input to the reward models in this work is a natural language text prompt.
-Creating perturbations is therefore not as simple as adding a small number to one of the inputs of the function.
+Making a perturbation to the input is therefore not as simple as adding a small number to it.

-Instead, we use a different LLM to modify an original prompt to create a perturbed prompt.
+Instead, a different LLM is used to modify the original prompt according the the constitutional principle to create a perturbed prompt.
 We do this using a critique and revision process similar to that used in the [Constitutional AI paper](https://arxiv.org/abs/2212.08073).

 ## Overview of method